New York City English: History

 The origins of many of New York City English's diverse features are probably not recoverable.
 New York City English, largely with the same major pronunciation system popularly recognized today, was first reproduced in literature and scientifically documented in the 1890s.
 It was then, and still mostly is, associated with ethnically diverse European-American native-English speakers.
-The entire Mid-Atlantic United States, including both New York City and the Delaware Valley (whose own distinct dialect centers around Philadelphia and Baltimore) shares certain key features, including a high //ɔ// vowel with a glide (sometimes called the aww vowel) as well as a phonemic split of the short a vowel, //æ// (making gas and gap, for example, have different vowels sounds)—New York City's split not identical though to Philadelphia's.
-Linguist William Labov has pointed out that a similarly structured (though differently pronounced) split is found today even in the southern accents of England; thus, a single common origin of this split may trace back to colonial-era England.
+The entire Mid-Atlantic United States, including both New York City and the Philadelphia metropolitan area (whose own distinct dialect centers around Philadelphia and Baltimore) shares certain key features, including a high //ɔ// vowel with a glide (the "aw" sound in law or cause) as well as a phonemic split of the short a vowel, //æ// (making gas and gap, for example, have different vowels sounds)—New York City's split not identical though to Philadelphia's.
+Linguist William Labov has pointed out that a similarly structured (though differently pronounced) split is found today in the southern accents of England, including London; thus, a single common origin of this split may trace back to colonial-era England.
 (Note: (Labov, Ash & Boberg 2006): "In NYC and the Mid-Atlantic region, short-a is split into a tense and lax class.
 There is reason to believe that the tense class //æh// descends from the British //ah// or 'broad-a' class.")

 New York City became an urban economic power in the eighteenth century, with the city's financial elites maintaining close ties with the British Empire even after the Revolutionary War.
-According to Labov, New York City speakers' loss of the r sound after vowels (incidentally, not found in the nearby Delaware Valley) began as a nineteenth-century imitation of the prestigious British feature, consistently starting among the upper classes in New York City before spreading to other socioeconomic classes.
-After World War II, social perceptions reversed and r-preserving (rhotic) pronunciations became the new American prestige standard, rejecting East Coast and British accent features, while postwar migrations transferred rhotic speakers directly to New York City from other regions of the country.
-The result is that non-rhoticity, which was once a high-status feature and later a city-wide feature, has been diminishing and now, since the mid-twentieth century onward, largely remains only among lower-status New Yorkers.
+According to Labov, New York City speakers' loss of the r sound after vowels (incidentally, not found in the nearby Delaware Valley) began as a nineteenth-century imitation of this prestigious British feature, consistently starting among the upper classes in New York City before spreading to other socioeconomic classes.
+After World War II, social perceptions reversed and r-preserving (rhotic) pronunciations became the new American prestige standard, rejecting traditional East Coast and British accent features, while postwar migrations transferred rhotic speakers directly to New York City from many other regions of the country.
+The result is that non-rhoticity, which was once a high-status feature and later a city-wide feature, has been diminishing and now, since the mid-twentieth century onward, largely remains only among lower-class New Yorkers.
 Today, New York City metropolitan accents are often rhotic or variably rhotic.

-Other features of the dialect, such as the dental pronunciations of d and t, and related th-stopping, likely come from contact with foreign languages, particularly Italian and Yiddish, brought into New York City through its huge immigration waves of Europeans during the mid-to-late nineteenth century and twentieth century.
+Other features of the dialect, such as the dental pronunciations of d and t, and related th-stopping, likely come from contact with foreign languages, particularly Italian and Yiddish, brought into New York City through its huge immigration waves of Europeans during the mid-to-late nineteenth century and early twentieth century.
 Grammatical structures, such as the lack of inversion in indirect questions, similarly suggest contact with immigrant languages, plus several words common in the city are derived from such foreign languages.